Did You Know About all the Amazing US State Parks??

-The National Parks of the United States are well known around the globe, but what is not as commonly known is that the U.S. also boasts an amazing network of State Parks.
+The National Parks of the United States are well known around the globe, but what is not as commonly known is that the country also boasts an amazing network of US State Parks.

 It may be a little surprising, considering that each state manages its own State Parks, independent of other states, or the national government.
 There is such a diversity between the states, and the manner in which each state manages the aspects under their control, such as education, varies greatly.
 Some states have outstanding policies and programs, and others kinda stink.
 Yet one thing they all seem to do well, is maintain some outstanding State Parks.